Ensure your CV format is structured to best highlight your unique experience and life situation.

 • Listening to music and lifestyle podcasts

-How to write a job-winning HR CV
+How to write an HR CV

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.